Quasi-fibered boundary pseudodifferential operators: Composition of operators and operators

-\end{theorem} \begin{proof} As for Theorem~\ref{co.9}, this follows from the pushforward theorem and Lemma~\ref{ts.26}, but with the following three differences.
-Firstly, for $\Qb$ operators, the preimages \eqref{co.1}, \eqref{co.2} and \eqref{co.3} need to be changed when $H_i$ is maximal to reflect the fact the boundary hypersurfaces $\ff_i$ on $M^2_{\Qb}$ and $\ff_{i,T}, \ff^o_{ij}$ on $M^3_{\Qb}$ do not exist.
+with $\cK$ and $\mathfrak{k}$ still given by \eqref{co.13a} and \eqref{co.13b}. \end{theorem} \begin{proof} As for Theorem~\ref{co.9}, this follows from the pushforward theorem and Lemma~\ref{ts.26}, but with the following three differences.
+Firstly, for $\Qb$ operators, the preimages \eqref{co.1}, \eqref{co.2} and \eqref{co.3} need to be changed when $H_i$ is maximal to reflect the fact that the boundary hypersurfaces $\ff_i$ on $M^2_{\Qb}$ and $\ff_{i,T}, \ff^o_{ij}$ on $M^3_{\Qb}$ do not exist.
 Secondly, the analog of \eqref{co.4} only involves a product over $i$ for $H_i$ not maximal.
 Finally, the operators are defined in terms of $\Qb$ densities, and for the analog of \eqref{co.7} for $\Qb$ densities, the product \eqref{co.8} must be replaced by a product on $i$ for $H_i$ not maximal. \end{proof}

 For the small $\Qb$ calculus, this yields the following composition result. \begin{corollary} If $E,F$ and $G$ are vector bundles on $M$,then

 \end{corollary}